Thai police turn water cannon on defiant protesters

 The king has made no direct comment on the protests, but in comments broadcast on state television, he said Thailand “needs people who love the country and love the monarchy”.

-Until now, police had not used major force to suppress peaceful protests that have drawn tens of thousands of people, although more than 40 demonstrators - including several leaders - have been arrested in the past week.
+Until now, police had not used major force to suppress peaceful protests that have drawn tens of thousands of people, although around 50 demonstrators - including several leaders - have been arrested in the past week.

+A journalist for online media Prachatai was arrested live on air, the independent outlet said.

-The government banned political gatherings of more than five people on Thursday.
-“We’ve issued warnings against illegal acts,” police spokesman Yingyot Thepchamnong told reporters.
+The government banned political gatherings of more than five people on Thursday and police spokesman Kissana Phathanacharoen defended the use of water cannon as proportionate.
+The chemicals in the water were not dangerous, he said.

+“The police abided by international standards to disperse the demonstration,” he told a news conference.

 “I am not afraid for myself.
 I fear more for the future of the country,” said one protester Poom, 31, who did not want to give his full name.